 Be careful what you install on your PC, and be careful what settings you allow programs to change.
 If in doubt, don't install!

 This entry was posted on Friday, January 12th, 2007 at 19:29 and is filed under PC Doctor's Useful Links.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.